NIKHIL-PALL/Booking-System/README.md

 The API follows RESTful principles and uses the following key endpoints:

 1. **User/Admin APIs**:
+    ```bash
     GET /api/user/ : get all users
     GET /api/user/:userId : get user by userId
     POST /api/user/signup: Register a new user.
     POST /api/user/login: Log in a user and receive a JWT token.
 2. **Session APIs**:
+    ```bash
     GET /api/session/ : get all sessions
     GET /api/session/:userId: Get all sessions for a user.
     GET /api/session/:sessionId: Get a session by sessionId POST /api/session/: Create a new session.
     POST /api/session/addUser: Add a new user to the session DELETE /api/session/delete/:sessionId : Delete session by sessionId
 3. **Availability APIs**:
+    ```bash
     GET /api/slot/:userId: Get availability slots for a user.
     POST /api/slot/create: Create new availability slots for a user.
     PATCH /api/slot/: Update slot
     DELETE /api/slot/index: Delete a specific availability slot.